-Thanksgiving Day is upon us.
+Thanksgiving Day is here.
 There are those who would debate the historical accuracy of story about the Pilgrims and the first Thanksgiving.
 Still, the giving thanks for who and what we have is worthy of respect.

 Now you could observe the holiday by singing “Over The River (And Through The Woods)” or Adam Sandler’s “Thanksgiving Song.”
 You could even watch the turkey drop episode of WKRP In Cincinnati on YouTube.
 And of course there will be plenty college and NFL football games on television to choose from.